BGorenc/WiFi_Controlled_Lightsaber/README.md

 1. **SPI.h:** Enables Serial Peripheral Interface (SPI) communication.
 This communication is used in the WiFiNINA library and is essentially a dependency even though it is not invoked directly in the code.
 2. **WiFiNINA.h:** Provides WiFi functionality for connecting to networks and hosting the small server used to control the Arduino.
 3. **FastLED.h:** Controls the WS2812B LED strips gives the capability to change colors and turning LED strips on/off.
+4. **map:** The map is used to store static color options so that they can be easily added and removed as options in the dropdown menu.

 The program uses the FastLED library to control the WS2812B LED strips.
 The LED strips are connected to the Arduino Nano 33 IoT board, with one strip connected to the DATA_PIN and the other strip connected to DATA_PIN_CLONE.
 The program supports a single lightsaber with two identical LED strips.